-Then they continue to do what they’ve always done.
+They continue to do what they’ve always done.

-But if you really understand and act upon this 80-20 rule, you can transform your business, escalate your income and make your competitors look like rookies in comparison.
+If you really understand and act upon this 80-20 rule, you can transform your business, escalate your income and make your competitors look like rookies in comparison.

 If you work with Pareto a little bit, you can see that your most profitable work is done with only a few clients, with only a few products, with only a few focused activities, probably achieved on one day of the week.
 So what would happen if you identified and focused your energy on those important clients, products and activities, but did it two days a week?
 You might double your sales!